wlaur/encomp/README.md

   - This could use `TypeVarTuple` (import from `typing_extensions` until Python 3.11)
   - Not supported by `mypy` yet, need to wait with this
 - Document the `Quantity[Dimensionality]` type system
+- The `mypy` tests don't seem to work on Windows, or if the test is run on the `site-packages` version of the package
+  - Error: `ValueError: Not a valid mypy message` is raised at some point
 - What is the license of this package?
   - For example, ``pint`` uses *3-Clause BSD License*, this should be compatible with ``MIT``
   - Should this package include the ``pint`` license text somewhere?